rudikershaw/water-alarm/hardware/README.md

 ## Assembly and Installation

 Using the schematic below and a [solderless breadboard](http://wiring.org.co/learning/tutorials/breadboard/), assemble the basic components of the water alarm and connect them up to your NodeMCU ESP8266 development board.
+Please note, the switch labelled `Water detector` need only be two unconnected loose wires for the time being.
+When these two loose wires make contact with water a circuit is completed an the alarm will trigger.
+We will convert them to something more robust when we get to soldering it all down.

 ![Schematic for the detector](documentation/schematic.jpg "Alarm Schematic")